dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-15-35-08.png)

 If we double-click on it.
-We'll see it on the .rdata section, and also, we can perform a cross-reference to see where it's being called, in this case, just one function.
+We'll see it on the .rdata section, and also, we'll be able to perform a cross-reference to see where it's being called, in this case, just one function.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-15-40-27.png)

-From experience and looking at the graph view, we'll observe there's a flow control at the bottom of the function.
+From experience and looking at the above funcion in the graph view, we'll observe there's a flow control at the bottom of the function.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-15-41-43.png)